WenqiJiang/graph-vector-search-on-FPGA/unit_tests/compute_PE/Performance_summary_compute_PE.md

 ```

 Not sure why it cannot achieve closer performance to 1 cycle / AXI, but is acceptable given the memory access itself can be even a bigger issue than compute.

+### (Use this) V3.1 achieve line rate / support bloom filter

+Compared to v2.2, here we support bloom filter before compute so all data are valid.
+Also, we allow the next batch size to be added before current batch finished - so we keep pipeline busy rather than restart the pipeline.

+Besides, we improve the performance of compute to saturate memory bandwidth.
+The trick is to use fixed D instead of variable, then put pipeline in the outer loop (which automatically unrolls in the inner loops that involved D).

+Achieved performance:

+batch size = 1:

+50.7916 ms @ 200MHz for 1M inputs -> 10 cycles per vec (size = 8 AXI)

+batch size = 32

+40.7111 ms @ 200MHz for 1M inputs -> 8 cycles per vec (size = 8 AXI) -> achieved theoretical throughput